-First, Sweden has historically had a highly compressed wage structure compared with the United States as a result of high labor union membership and collective agreement coverage.
-In 1980, 88% of the population in Sweden belonged to a labor union, whereas the same figure for the United States in 1983 was 20% (Davis and Henrekson, 2005).
-Comparing the wage distribution in the United States with Sweden, Davis and Henrekson (2005) showed that starting in the 1960s, a large gap between the United States and Sweden in wage inequality emerged as the wage structure in Sweden became compressed.
-The authors argued that this was driven by the wage formation process in Sweden, in which most wages were set by negotiations between the employer confederation (SAF) and the labor organization (LO), who aggressively argued for a compression of the wage structure ("equal pay for equal work").
-This regime broke down in the 1980s, and the wage structure in Sweden has since converged back toward the US version.
-It still, however, remains more compressed than in the United States.
+First, Sweden has historically had a highly compressed wage structure compared to the US as a result of high labor union membership and collective agreement coverage.
+In 1980, 88% of the population in Sweden belonged to a labor union whereas the same figure for the US in 1983 was 20% (Davis and Henrekson, 2005).
+Comparing the wage distribution in the US to Sweden, Davis and Henrekson (2005) show that starting in the 1960s a great gap between the US and Sweden in wage inequality emerged as the wage structure in Sweden became compressed.
+The authors argue that this was driven by the wage formation process in Sweden in which most wages were set by negotiations between the employer confederation (SAF) and the labor organization (LO), who aggressively argued for a compression of the wage structure ("equal pay for equal work").
+This regime broke down in the 1980s, and the wage structure in Sweden has since converged back towards the US one.
+It still, however, remains more compressed than in the US.

 The intensely compressed wage structure was a big problem for small firms.
-Indeed, as Davis and Henrekson (2005) showed, the compressed wage structure shifted the composition of the Swedish industry away from industries with high and low mean wages, as well as away from industries with high wage dispersion.
-Thus, it is likely that centralized wage setting shifted the industry structure away from entrepreneurial industries and quickly changing innovative industries in which venture capital firms tend to operate.
-As collective agreements also covered workers not formally belonging to a labor union, it raised the costs of hiring workers for young firms.
-One indication that the compressed wage structure could have depressed entrepreneurship is that the proportions of nonagricultural selfemployment as a share of employment in 1973 in the United States was 6.7% and in Sweden only 4.8%, whereas by 1990, when the system of centralized wage setting had been dismantled, it was 7.6% in the United States and 7.0% in Sweden (Davis and Henrekson, 1997).
-Moreover, as Henrekson and Sanandaji (2004) showed, of the 50 largest private companies by turnover in Sweden in 2000, not a single one was founded after 1970.
+Indeed, as Davis and Henrekson (2005) show, the compressed wage structure shifted the composition of the Swedish industry away from industries with high and low mean wages, but also away from industries with high wage dispersion.
+Thus, it is likely that centralized wage setting shifted the industry structure away from entrepreneurial industries and quickly changing innovative industries in which venture capital firms tends to operate.
+Since collective agreements also covered workers not formally belonging to a labor union, it raised the costs of hiring workers for young firms.
+One indication that the compressed wage structure could have depressed entrepreneurship is that the proportions of nonagricultural self-employment as a share of employment in 1973 in the US was 6.7% and in Sweden only 4.8%, whereas by 1990 when the system of centralized wage setting had been dismantled it was 7.6% in the US and 7.0 % in Sweden (Davis and Henrekson, 1997).
+Moreover, as Henrekson and Sanandaji (2004) show, out of the 50 largest private companies by turnover in Sweden in 2000 not a single one was founded after 1970.

 The second central difference is that in the 1960s and 1970s in Sweden, strict employment protection legislations were put in force.
-The Swedish Employment Security Act (LAS) implemented in 1974 mandates tenure-based seniority rules when laying off workers and severely limits the reasons for valid dismissal.
-It was not until 1997 that temporary employment contracts were allowed (giving firms the ability to employ up to five workers for a maximum of 1 year), and rights were given to firms to negotiate away some of the provisions in the LAS act from 1974.
-The seniority-based rule (last in/first out) was relaxed slightly in 2001, when firms with <10 workers were allowed to exempt a maximum of two workers from the seniority rule.
+The Swedish Employment Security Act (LAS) implemented in 1974 mandates tenure based seniority rules when laying-off workers and severely limits the reasons for valid dismissal.
+It was not until 1997 that temporary employment contracts were allowed (giving firms the ability to employ up to five workers for a maximum of one year) and rights were given to firms to negotiate away some of the provisions in the LAS act from 1974.
+The seniority based rule (last in/first out) was relaxed slightly in 2001, when firms with less than 10 workers were allowed to exempt a maximum of 2 workers from the seniority rule.